JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 # MVP TODO

 - TEST MODELS
-- Bcrypt everything important in session
-- Responsive Game Screen **DONE**
 - Differentiate between Game and Viewport
 - Fix mouse movement top of screen
 - Look at better hitboxes
-- Make all ships smaller (??)
 - Create .py script to add a bunch of entries to the database
-- Reduce the height of the screen
 - Resize player ship for dashboard/index
 - Game world larger than viewport so enemies can spawn little bit at a time not all at once
 - Fix line formation Spawning